Candace (Candee) Lynn Martin

 2007-2014 — Pastor, Charles Wesley UMC, McLean, VA (Arlington District) — This is a small, aging congregation located a few miles from the CIA.
 Like Messiah, this congregation was comprised largely of government workers and contractors and military personnel.
 It was here that my gift in visioning grew as I led them to see that their great passion was in feeding the hungers of people in our community and around the world; physical hunger to be sure, but also relational, communal and spiritual hungers as well.
 They are now known as The Hunger Church.
 During my years at CWUMC, we moved to engage more actively in hands-on mission outreach.
 Pastoral care and creative worship were also high priorities.

-2014-present — Associate Pastor, Crossroads UMC, Ashburn, VA (Arlington District) — This year has been an unexpected gift from God.
+2014-June, 2015 — Associate Pastor, Crossroads UMC, Ashburn, VA (Arlington District) — This year has been an unexpected gift from God.
 During my last years on Capitol Hill, I moved to Ashburn (just west of Dulles Airport and the home of the Washington Redskins) with my parents and my brother’s three young children.
 We became charter members of this congregation.
 To be back at Crossroads last fall when we celebrated our 25 year anniversary was an amazing blessing.
 It was here that my life-long passion for service began to shift away from Capitol Hill.
 This is where my call to pastoral ministry began.
 Crossroads has always been at the cutting edge of ministry and is the rare United Methodist congregation whose demographic is mostly young families.
 It is now a contemporary worshipping community with a passion to reach beyond the walls of the church building to share the compassion of Jesus with all.
 For the past six years, their vision has involved satellite ministries that required a second clergyperson.
 This vision, ever changing, no longer requires a second clergy.
 Therefore, effective July 1, the associate pastor position will be discontinued.

 I have a great love for the multi-faceted nature of pastoral ministry; particularly in designing and leading worship, spiritual formation and small group ministry, shared clergy/lay leadership, and pastoral care.
 For me, it is all about being in community together.
 The greatest blessings are found in the deep connectedness that comes with being the Body of Christ.
 The intimacy of relationships that develop and deepen when persons extend to me the privilege of accompanying them on their life journeys — in the ordinariness of everyday life, in the celebration of joyful milestones, and in their most difficult times — is an indescribable gift.
 It is so often in moments like these that we see most clearly the face of God in one another.